 About the client

 A technology company that provides innovative mapping data services and solutions, our client is listed among the world’s top 10 LBS providers.
-Their product portfolio comprises multilayer HD maps, integrated in-dash navigation systems for global car brands, location services for enterprises and municipalities, and a collaborative ecosystem powered by real-time location intelligence.
+Their product portfolio comprises multilayer HD maps, spatial data visualization, integrated in-dash navigation systems for global car brands, location services for enterprises and municipalities, and a collaborative ecosystem powered by real-time location intelligence.

 By digitizing reality, our client strives to make a safer and more comfortable future for us all — drivers navigating unfamiliar backroads, tourists trying to decipher the Paris metro map, or traffic incident managers executing an accident response plan.